bigfrog10/python-tutorial/why_python.md

 to push the change, especially in colleges.
 Secondly, Kotlin is cutting into the way.
 If there is an easier way to do it, it's just a matter of time to go down that way.

+R is the best ecosystem in statistics.
+However, R is not designed to be a general enterprise application foundation.
+So it's not under consideration.
+We try to find a general language that could fulfill the majority need for enterprise applications in a fast pace.
+We are looking for a tool so that we do less for more with it.

 ### Enterprise Language Features Needed
 Here are the minimal set of features for enterprise applications(server side):